mawrkus/js-unit-testing-guide/README.md

 ### Consider using factory functions in the tests

+It can:

+- help reducing the setup code, especially if you use dependency injection
+- make each test more readable, the creation is a single function call that can be in the test itself instead of the setup
-It will help reducing the setup code and make each test more readable.
-The reader of the test does not have to look at multiple places to understand what's going on.
-In some cases, it will also provide some flexibility when creating new instances (setting an initial state, for example).
+- provide flexibility when creating new instances (setting an initial state, for example)

+There's a trade-off to find here between applying the DRY principle and readability.

 **:(**